Don’t Just Work Hard, Work Smart Too!

 I want to do it now, AND I want to do it later too.
 And if I have no money from my exploits then either, then at least I did something right in making it that far.

 People fear suffering, loss, and death.
-We absorb ourselves in such realities to live comfortable lives.
+In avoidance, we absorb ourselves in such realities to live such comfortable lives.

 But, comfort brings its own set of problems.
 It brings complacency, apathy, and guess what else… Death— Both physically, and symbolically.